flutter/website/src/release/breaking-changes/ignoringsemantics-migration.md

 ```

 If you are previously using `IgnorePointer`s with `ignoringSemantics` set to `false`,
-you can achieve the same behvavior by copying the follow widgets directly into your
+you can achieve the same behavior by copying the follow widgets directly into your
 code and use.

 ```dart